0xPolygonMiden/miden-base/docs/src/architecture/accounts.md

 * For non-fungible assets, the index is defined by the asset itself, and the asset is also the value of the node.

-An account vault can be reduced to a single hash which is the root of the sparse Merkle tree.
+An account vault can be reduced to a single hash which is the root of the Sparse Merkle Tree.

 ### Code
 Interface for accounts.
 In Miden every account is a smart contract.
 It has an interface that exposes functions that can be called by [note scripts](https://0xpolygonmiden.github.io/miden-base/architecture/notes.html#note-scripts) and [transaction scripts](https://0xpolygonmiden.github.io/miden-base/transactions/transaction-kernel.html#the-transaction-script-processing).
 Users cannot call those functions directly.